-The application proposes foul drainage to a cesspit which would be located under the driveway and turning head.
-Although correspondence has raised concerns as to whether the design and location of the cesspit under the driveway will be safe when heavy vehicles use it, Natural Resources Wales has raised no objection to its provision and this facility will be subject to Building Regulation approval.
-As such, it is considered that the concerns raised are not shared with the relevant bodies as indicated above.
+The application proposes foul drainage to a cess pit as consented within the 2014 planning consent, this will be located under the driveway and turning head.
+Although correspondence has raised concerns as to whether the design and location of the cess pit under the driveway will be safe when heavy vehicles use it, Natural Resources Wales has raised no objection to its provision and this facility will be subject to Building Regulation approval.
+As such, it is considered that the concerns raised are not shared by the relevant bodies as indicated above.